jacobmakarsky/pepe/specs/overview.md

   - Handles L1 reorgs.
   - Distributes unsubmitted blocks to other rollup nodes.
 - **Execution Engine (EE)**:
-  - A vanilla Geth node with minor modifications to support Optimism.
+  - A vanilla Geth node with minor modifications to support Pepe.
   - Maintains L2 state.
   - Sync state to other L2 nodes for fast onboarding.
   - Serves the Engine API to the rollup node.